lpod/lpod-docs/level1-introduction.rst

 ``set_xxx()`` method creates or replaces something in the calling element, but some of them don't create new elements.

+According to the ODF 1.1 specification, some elements may own an identifier attribute (whose XML name is "text:id").
+The lpOD API provides a generic ``get_id()`` element accessor, that returns the value of the identifier, if any, or a null value otherwise.
+A ``set_id(attribute=value)`` method allows the applications to arbitrarily set or change this identifier with any ODF element.
+If ``set_id()`` is used with a given attribute name but with a null value, the attribute is deleted if it exists (and nothing is done otherwise).
+There is no automatic compliance check associated with ``set_id()``, so the user is allowed to set non standard identifiers and/or identifiers that will not be supported or preserved by ODF-compliant applications.
+On the other hand, identifiers may prove useful in order to retrieve elements whose XML position is unknown or changing.
+Anyway, it's always possible to set a non-standard identifier for a given processing session and remove it before writing the changed document in a persistent storage.

 Any element is able to be serialized and exported as an XML, UTF8-encoded string.
 Symmetrically, an element can be created from an application- provided XML string.
 As a consequence, lpOD-based applications can remotely transmit or